 DAM Update Asset Workflow Completed Process.
 The last step helps ensure that Experience Manager knows when asset processing is completed.

-com.adobe.cq.dam.processor.nui.impl.workflow.CustomDamWorkflowRunnerImpl) is an OSGi service and provides two options for configuration:
+com.adobe.cq.dam.processor.nui.impl.workflow.CustomDamWorkflowRunnerImpl) is an OSGi service.
+It provides the following two options for configuration:

 postProcWorkflowsByPath): Multiple workflow models can be listed, based on different repository paths.
-Paths and models should be separated by a colon.
-Simple repository paths are supported and should be mapped to a workflow model in the
+Separate paths and models using a colon.
+Simple repository paths are supported.
+Map these to a workflow model in the

 /varpath.
 For example: